 In December of 1969, MASSEY was transferred to Destroyer Squadron Thirty.
-Her homeport was changed to Brooklyn, NY where she embarked on a new career as naval training ship supporting the Naval Reserve.
-In her new role the MASSEY continued to operate along the East Coast and in the Caribbean.
+Her homeport was changed to Brooklyn, NY where she embarked on a new career as training ship supporting the Naval Reserve.
+In her new role, MASSEY continued to operate along the East Coast and in the Caribbean.

-In September 1970, MASSEY acted as Navy’s ceremonial ship for the America’s Cup Race off Newport, R. I. After completion of that assignment the ship spent the latter part of 1970 undergoing regular overhaul at the Philadelphia Naval Shipyard.
+In September 1970, MASSEY acted as Navy’s ceremonial ship for the America’s Cup Race off Newport, R. I. After completion of that assignment, the ship spent the latter part of 1970 undergoing a regular overhaul at the Philadelphia Naval Shipyard.

 On 21 August 1971, CDR T.B.
 Hudgins relieved CDR T.F.
 Niedbala.

 MASSEY returned to a new homeport at Fort Schuyler, Bronx, New York.
 In December 1971, MASSEY was reassigned to the administrative command of Destroyer Squadron TWENTY-EIGHT (Naval Reserve Forces).
 In January 1972, MASSEY participated in the fleet exercise- Operation Snowy Beach.
 After qualifying in naval gunfire support in March 1972, Massey returned to Fort Lauderdale with her reserve crew.
 The remainder of 1972 found MASSEY operating extensively until the holiday leave and upkeep period.

 In January 1973, CDR John D. Eckert relieved CDR T.B.
 Hudgins as Commanding Officer.